Braveheart Movie Review

 Motivated by his father’s death, Wallace seeks vengeance against those who wronged him.
 He leads a successful revolt against the English, inspiring the Scottish people to rise up against their oppressors.
 Through acts of courage and determination, he emerges as a charismatic leader and gains the respect and loyalty of his fellow countrymen.

-See also Mad Max Movie Review
+See also The Man From U.N.C.L.E.
+Movie Review

 The Battle of Stirling Bridge